 Confabulation after a brain injury causes a person to create false memories.
-However, the patient does not usually realize their memories are inaccurate, which can lead to confusion.
+However, the patient does not realize their memories are inaccurate, which can lead to confusion.

 You’re about to learn more about confabulation, including how to help your loved one cope with false memories.
 Let’s dive in.

 Confabulation refers to the creation of false or inaccurate memories without the intent to deceive.
 In other words, the person does not realize that their memory is false.
 For this reason, some psychologists refer to confabulation as “honest lying.”

 People who confabulate typically do so because of gaps in their memory – therefore their brain tries to “fill in” these gaps with confabulations.